JSRocksHQ/jsrockshq.github.io/src/posts/en/arrow-functions-and-their-scope.md

 ```

-Once _setTimeout_ changes the execution flow, the reference to _this_ becomes the "global" reference, in this case, _window_, or _undefined_ in strict modes.
+Once `setTimeout` changes the execution flow, the `this` reference becomes the global object (in this case, `window`), or `undefined` in strict mode.
-Due to this, we end up using techniques like the use of variables like "self", "that" or something like it, or having to use ".bind".
+Due to this, we end up using techniques like the use of variables like "self", "that" or something like it, or having to use the `.bind` method.

 But don't worry, arrow functions are here to help!
 With arrow functions, the scope is kept with it, from where it was called.

-Let's see the SAME example as before, but using an arrow function, passed to the _setTimeout_ call.
+Let's see the **same** example as before, but using an arrow function, passed to the `setTimeout` call.
 ```javascript
 function Student(data){